lordya2/lordya2.github.io/pages/research.md

 **3. Lu, G., Lee, H., and Son, J. (2021) "*Product Variety in Grocery Stores: Its Differential Effects on SKU-level Sales*"**
    * Accepted at ***Journal of Operaions Management (JOM)***
+   * The first two authors contributed equally to this paper.

 ### <u>Working Papers (under review or revision)</u>